-- Support heavy uniform loads (water, oil and gas storage) - Support individual loads (pipeline supports, industrial equipment) - Support dynamic loads (oscillations, vibrations, seismic loadings) - Reduce absolute and differential settlement of structures - Mitigate the risk of soil liquefaction.
+- Support heavy uniform loads (water, oil and gas storage) - Support individual loads (pipeline supports and industrial equipment) - Support dynamic loads (oscillations) vibrations seismic loadings) - Reduce absolute and differential settlement of structures - Mitigate the risk of soil liquefaction.

-This type of project calls for a sound knowledge of the constraints and specifications of each structure to be treated and a familiarity with the potential technical issues which could arise during the various stages of the project from concept to handover.
+This type of project calls for a sound knowledge of the constraints and specifications of each structure to be treated.
+However, it is also important to be familiar with the potential technical issues, which could arise during the various stages of the project from concept to handover.